jbowdre/virtuallypotato/content/posts/2018/bitwarden-password-manager-self-hosted-on-free-google-cloud-instance/index.md

 I wanted to try out the self-hosted setup, and I discovered that the [official distribution](https://help.bitwarden.com/article/install-on-premise/) works beautifully on an `n1-standard-1` 1-vCPU Google Compute Engine instance - but that would cost me an estimated $25/mo to run after my free Google Cloud Platform trial runs out.
 And I can't really scale that instance down further because the embedded database won't start with less than 2GB of RAM.

-I then came across [this comment](https://www.reddit.com/r/Bitwarden/comments/8vmwwe/best_place_to_self_host_bitwarden/e1p2f71/) on Reddit which discussed in somewhat-vague terms the steps required to get BitWarden to run on the [free](https://cloud.google.com/free/docs/always-free-usage-limits#compute_name) `f1-micro` instance, and also introduced me to the community-built [bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs) project which is specifically designed to run a BW-compatible server on resource-constrained hardware.
+I then came across [this comment](https://www.reddit.com/r/Bitwarden/comments/8vmwwe/best_place_to_self_host_bitwarden/e1p2f71/) on Reddit which discussed in somewhat-vague terms the steps required to get BitWarden to run on the [free](https://cloud.google.com/free/docs/always-free-usage-limits#compute_name) `e2-micro` instance, and also introduced me to the community-built [vaultwarden](https://github.com/dani-garcia/vaultwarden) project which is specifically designed to run a BW-compatible server on resource-constrained hardware.
 So here are the steps I wound up taking to get this up and running.

+{{% notice info "bitwarden_rs -> vaultwarden"%}}
+When I originally wrote this post back in September 2018, the containerized BitWarden solution was called `bitwarden_rs`.
+The project [has since been renamed](https://github.com/dani-garcia/vaultwarden/discussions/1642) to `vaultwarden`, and I've since moved to the hosted version of BitWarden.
+I have attempted to update this article to account for the change but have not personally tested this lately.
+Good luck, dear reader!
+{{% /notice %}}

 ### Spin up a VM
 *Easier said than done, but head over to https://console.cloud.google.com/ and fumble through:*

 1. Creating a new project (or just add an instance to an existing one).
-2. Creating a new Compute Engine instance, selecting `f1-micro` for the Machine Type and ticking the *Allow HTTPS traffic* box.
+2. Creating a new Compute Engine instance, selecting `e2-micro` for the Machine Type and ticking the *Allow HTTPS traffic* box.
 3. *(Optional)* Editing the instance to add an ssh-key for easier remote access.

 ### Configure Dynamic DNS